Korean shamanism: Talismans and divination

-An important component of the mudang's role is to produce talismans called mr (rr) which are presented as providing the bearer with good fortune.
+Mudang produce talismans called mr (or rr) which provide the bearer with good fortune.
 These mr are often based on Hanja, Korean versions of Chinese logograms.
-These may be distributed to attendees at the end of a rite.
-Clients will often affix these to the internal walls of their home.
+Mudang may distribute these talismans to attendees at the end of a rite, with clients then often affixing them to the internal walls of their home.

 Divination is termed rr.
 One form of divination, sometimes performed during other rituals, involves a person picking one of a selection of rolled up silk flags; the color of the selected flag is then interpreted as bearing meaning for that individual.
-Green and yellow flags are often seen as indicating bad fortune, while red is regarded as being auspicious.
-The mr style of divination involves casting rice and coins onto a tray, while another practice entails shaking rice kernels onto a person's lap and then drawing meaning from whether they are of an odd or even number.

-In Korean vernacular religion, there are also ritual specialists who perform divinations and produce amulets but who do not engage in rr rituals like the rr.
+Green and yellow flags typically indicate bad fortune, while red is regarded as auspicious.
+The mr style of divination involves casting rice and coins onto a tray, while another practice entails shaking rice kernels onto a person's lap before drawing meaning from whether they are of an odd or even number.
+Korean vernacular religion also incorporates ritual specialists who perform divination and create amulets but do not engage in rr rituals like the rr.

 History

-It is difficult to determine the origins of musok.

-Detailed accounts of rr rituals prior to the modern period are rare, and the fact that the tradition is orally transmitted means it is difficult to trace historical processes.
+Musok is often perceived as being ancient, however its origins are uncertain and, according to the scholar Jung Young Lee, "almost impossible" to trace.
+Detailed accounts of rr rituals prior to the modern period are rare, while the fact that the tradition is orally transmitted makes it difficult to trace historical processes.